enoklearn/engineering/modules/product-life-cycle.md

 <details open>
    <summary><b>Stages of a Company</b></summary><br/>
-   With this topic you’ll learn how to correlate the stages of a company to its journey toward product-market fit.
+   With this topic you'll learn how to correlate the stages of a company to its journey toward product-market fit.

    #### Learning Outcomes
    * State the stages of a company
    * Correlate the stages of a company and their relation to product-market fit
-   * Recite what matters to a company at the different stages if its growth
+   * Recite what matters to a company at the different stages of its growth

    #### Resources
    * [Lean Startup Summary `Article`](https://leanstartup.co/a-playbook-for-achieving-product-market-fit/)